kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/20260421-powervs-v1beta3-api-modernization.md

 2. **The Map Anti-Pattern:** The `IBMPowerVSClusterStatus` uses native Go maps (e.g., `map[string]ResourceReference`) for complex objects like Subnets and Security Groups.
 Kubernetes explicitly warns against this, as it breaks Server-Side Apply (SSA) merging logic.
 3. **The Pointer and Boolean Traps:** We heavily utilize `*bool` and `*string` to distinguish between "unset" and "zero" values.
 This leads to code littered with `nil` checks.
 Furthermore, using boolean toggles (like `Public *bool`) is an API design anti-pattern that severely limits future extensibility.
 4. **Weak Validation:** User intent is often validated deep inside the Reconciler rather than at the API boundary using CEL (Common Expression Language) and explicit Union Types.
+5. Annotation-Driven Logic: We currently rely on an annotation (powervs.cluster.x-k8s.io/create-infra=true) to implicitly dictate cluster architecture and required fields (like Zone).
+This is an API anti-pattern.

 ## Goals
 * Shift infrastructure ownership intent from `Status.ControllerCreated` to explicit declarative definitions in the `Spec`.